snisarg/snisarg.github.io/about.md

 I'm a software engineering working on proliferation of Deep Learning at Uber AI.

 Previously, I worked at Facebook AI, focusing on frameworks and infrastructure around NLP and ML training in general in the PyTorch org.
-An Open Source example of some of the work is [PyText.](https://github.com/facebookresearch/pytext)
+An Open Source example of some of the work is [PyText.](https://github.com/facebookresearch/pytext).
+I've also worked at Amazon and Morgan Stanley.

 I've created this blog to mainly have version controlled notes for myself.
 I do spend a lot of time researching and maybe it helps someone out there in the interweb. :)